gregvers/functions-samples/README.md

 * Function that uploads data in an object in Object Storage - [Python](./fn-objectstorage-put-object-python/README.md)

 ## Documentation

-You can find the online documentation of the Oracle Database under [docs.oracle.com/en/database/](http://docs.oracle.com/en/database/)
+You can find the online documentation for Oracle Functions at [docs.oracle.com](https://docs.cloud.oracle.com/iaas/Content/Functions/Concepts/functionsoverview.htm) and information about the Fn project at [https://fnproject.io/](https://fnproject.io/).

 ## Contributing